Where The Line Falls Slack

 A central aspect of the exhibition is its invocation of the cultural and material history of southern Appalachia, particularly through the lens of handweaving revivals tied to early 20th-century settlement movements.
 Reinterpreting historical overshot patterns, the weavings in this exhibition evoke a region often stereotyped along a binary of idleness and industriousness.
 Through the repetitive act of weaving, a practice that is at once solitary and communally inherited, the work probes the paradox of self-sufficiency as it intersects with collective survival, shared knowledge, and generational labor.

 The title, Where the Line Falls Slack, serves as both a formal observation and a conceptual fulcrum.
 It evokes the material behavior of fabric and its gravity - its tendency to sag, fold, stretch, or collapse - as well as the bodily, emotional, and structural weight those qualities metaphorically carry.
 It suggests slackness as an opening: a moment of pause, of giving way, of potential reformation.
 In these spaces of tension and release, the physical properties of the textile become a language for precarity and persistence, for resistance and rest.
-By weaving together the narratives of disaster, kinship, and cultural inheritance, Where the Line Falls Slack challenges the binaries between individual and collective, labor and leisure, memory and place.
+By weaving together narratives of disaster, kinship, and cultural inheritance, Where the Line Falls Slack challenges the binaries between individual and collective, labor and leisure, memory and place.

 Photos by Saturn + Sun Collective.